-We will bring together 250+ campaigners to share experiences and skills, explore the latest trends, and develop joint projects.
+We will bring together 200 campaigners and technologists to share experiences and skills, explore the latest trends, and develop joint projects.

 Places go quickly every year – so make sure to apply and buy your ticket now!